saurabh-hirani/python-training/README.md

 python-training
 ===============

-As a part of the Python month celebration for Pycon India 2013, I had conducted a Python training at CIT, Gubbi, Bangalore.
+As a part of the Python month celebration for Pycon India 2013, I had conducted an introductory Python training at CIT, Gubbi, Bangalore.
+This repo is a collection of the programs used for the training.

-Following is a brief summary of the training:
+Following is a brief summary of the approach taken and the programs used:

 As it was an introductory session, I had planned accordingly and was doing 2 things - using http://anandology.com/python-practice-book/ (very good material for referring to while teaching) and using sample programs to teach the students.
 I covered upto Chapter 3 in the book and observed that it was better to go to the right depth rather than painting the picture broadly.